pydicom/pynetdicom/docs/examples/qr_find.rst

 The DICOM `Query/Retrieve Service <http://dicom.nema.org/medical/dicom/current/output/html/part04.html#chapter_C>`_
 provides a mechanism for a service user to query the SOP Instances managed by a QR SCP.
-Querying of the SCP is accomplished by utilising the DIMSE C-FIND service.
+The QR (Find) SOP classes allow an SCU to receive a list of attributes matching the requested query.
+This is accomplished through the DIMSE C-FIND service.

 Query/Retrieve (Find) SCU